Chapter 1 Introduction to GIS

 1.3 What’s in an Acronym?

-The different purposes of mapping spatial data have strong parallels to that of graphing (or plotting) non-spatial data.
-John Tukey (Tukey 1972) offers three broad classes of the latter:
+The different purposes of mapping spatial data closely parallel the goals of graphing non-spatial data.
+John Tukey (Tukey 1972) identified three broad categories of graphical displays:

 • Graphs from which numbers are to be read off- substitutes for tables.